-Applicants must complete and submit an application for admission to the University of Arkansas Graduate School.
-The remainder of the materials must be uploaded through your UA account.
-You may additional sent materials directly to the ENDY program if you desire.
-In addition to the application form, the ENDY program requires the following application materials be uploaded as instructed by your UACONNECT account.:
+Applicants must apply for admission to the University of Arkansas Graduate School.
+The remainder of the materials must be uploaded through your UA admissions portal.
+You may additionally send materials directly to the ENDY program if you desire.
+In addition to the application form, the ENDY program requires the following application materials be uploaded as instructed by your SLATE Admissions portal:

-- Three letters of recommendation from individuals familiar with the applicant's academic or work history who can give candid assessments of the applicant's ability to perform at the Ph.D. level (the perspective student is asked to provide emails for your references); - a statement of intent (three pages maximum) including the applicant's reasons for pursuing a doctoral degree in ENDY, relevance of prior academic or work experience, current research interests or employment that bears on the degree, special skills, fieldwork experience, familiarity with interdisciplinary work, if any, and future career goals; - a writing sample, such as a publication, report, major term paper, undergraduate honors thesis, chapter of an MA or MS thesis, or similar document that demonstrates the applicant's organizational skills, ability to conduct meaningful research, familiarity with the body of research literature, ability to report clearly on academic topics, and general writing skills (note: please send a copy, not an original, of a thesis or term paper; this sample will not be returned); and - Curriculum Vitae or Resume - any other relevant information that would assist the Administrative Board in selecting applicants. - For students requesting consideration for a graduate assistantship, an Application for Graduate Assistantship form should also be submitted http://graduate-and-international.uark.edu/ resources/forms/ga-application.pdf
+- Three letters of recommendation from individuals familiar with the applicant's academic or work history who can give candid assessments of the applicant's ability to perform at the Ph.D. level (the perspective student is asked to provide emails for your references); - a statement of intent (three pages maximum) including the applicant's reasons for pursuing a doctoral degree in ENDY, relevance of prior academic or work experience, current research interests or employment that bears on the degree, special skills, fieldwork experience, familiarity with interdisciplinary work, if any, and future career goals;

+- a writing sample, such as a publication, report, major term paper, undergraduate honors thesis, chapter of an MA or MS thesis, or similar document that demonstrates the applicant's organizational skills, ability to conduct meaningful research, familiarity with the body of research literature, ability to report clearly on academic topics, and general writing skills (note: please send a copy, not an original, of a thesis or term paper; this sample will not be returned); and - Curriculum Vitae or Resume - GRE scores - TOEFL, IELTS, or PTE-A score for international students - any other relevant information that would assist the Administrative Board in selecting applicants. - For students requesting consideration for a graduate assistantship, an Application for Graduate Assistantship form should also be submitted http://graduate-and-international.uark.edu/\resources/forms/ga-application.pdf